 Sometimes I wonder why some things are inside the C and C++ standard libraries, and some aren’t.

-As far as I can be bothered to read the actual “standards” document (that are mostly written in legalise, not in understandable english for you and me).
-Theses languages are defined against an “abstract machine”, and the actual real-world implementation of them, on computers that actually exists, should follow the behavior described for that thing, modulo some implementations details.
+As far as I can be bothered to read the actual “standards” document (that are mostly written in legalize, not in understandable English for you and me), these languages are defined against an “abstract machine”, and the actual real-world implementation of them, on computers that actually exists, should follow the behavior described for that thing, modulo some implementations details.

-Beside the specific case of having theses languages in a “free standing environment” (meaning that the code written isn’t actually relying on being executed inside an operating system, but is directly running on the bare hardware), It seems that some notions, like the OS having a “filesystem” where textual paths can points to files that can be opened, read and modified, is pretty standard.
+Besides the specific case of having theses languages in a “free-standing environment” (meaning that the code that is written isn’t actually relying on being executed inside an operating system, but is directly running on the bare hardware), It seems that some notions, like the OS having a “filesystem” where textual paths can point to files that can be opened, read and modified, is pretty standard.

-What is strange about that is, if the notion of files and file systems are part of the standard library for both C and C++, (and were present since the beginning) networking sockets doesn’t exist in both languages.
-And C++ gained the notion of creating multiple threads of execution, and manipulating them inside it’s standard library only in 2011.
+What is strange about that is, if the notion of files and file systems are part of the standard library for both C and C++ (and were present since the beginning), networking sockets don’t exist in both languages.
+And C++ gained the notion of creating multiple threads of execution and manipulating them inside its standard library only in 2011.

-All of theses concepts : files, threads, and sockets, are Operating System specific constructs.
-Opening a file on Linux is fairly different that opening a file on Windows for example.
-But the standard library offer a single, unique, and portable way of doing so.
+All of these concepts: files, threads, and sockets are Operating System specific constructs.
+Opening a file on Linux is fairly different than opening a file on Windows, for example.
+But the standard library offers a single, unique, and portable way of doing so.